11/2/2018Top Fourteen Photo Enforcement Felons

 Larry Duncan, then the Dallas County Schools board president and a former city councilman, was busted for fraud after he took $245,000 in campaign contributions from Leonard in return for his help advancing the bus cameras deal.
 Instead of using the funds for legitimate political purposes, Duncan spent the majority of the cash on himself.

 Dwaine Caraway, at the time a powerful member of the Dallas city council, admitted he took $450,000 in bribes from Force Multiplier Solutions.
 His vocal advocacy of automated ticketing helped sway fellow council members into approving the ticketing program that proved financially disastrous.
+He was sentenced to four years, eight months in prison.

 Slater Washburn Swartwood Sr in 2017 admitted that he laundered money to help conceal the bribery payments to Dallas County Schools and to Caraway.